StockNews.com Initiates Coverage on Rocky Mountain Chocolate Factory (NASDAQ:RMCF)

-StockNews.com began coverage on shares of Rocky Mountain Chocolate Factory (NASDAQ:RMCF – Get Rating) in a research note issued on Sunday.
-The firm set a “hold” rating on the stock.
+StockNews.com assumed coverage on shares of Rocky Mountain Chocolate Factory (NASDAQ:RMCF – Get Rating) in a note issued to investors on Monday.
+The brokerage set a “hold” rating on the stock.

-Rocky Mountain Chocolate Factory (NASDAQ:RMCF – Get Rating) last issued its quarterly earnings results on Thursday, January 13th.
+Rocky Mountain Chocolate Factory (NASDAQ:RMCF – Get Rating) last announced its quarterly earnings results on Thursday, January 13th.
 The company reported $0.04 EPS for the quarter.
+The company had revenue of $8.51 million for the quarter.
 Rocky Mountain Chocolate Factory had a net margin of 4.55% and a return on equity of 16.57%.
-The business had revenue of $8.51 million during the quarter.

-Several hedge funds have recently added to or reduced their stakes in RMCF.
-Morgan Stanley lifted its position in Rocky Mountain Chocolate Factory by 35.7% during the first quarter.
-Morgan Stanley now owns 11,400 shares of the company’s stock worth $60,000 after purchasing an additional 3,000 shares during the period.
-Geode Capital Management LLC bought a new position in Rocky Mountain Chocolate Factory in the 3rd quarter valued at approximately $100,000.
-Finally, Redmond Asset Management LLC raised its holdings in Rocky Mountain Chocolate Factory by 132.4% in the 4th quarter.
-Redmond Asset Management LLC now owns 146,118 shares of the company’s stock valued at $1,145,000 after buying an additional 83,247 shares during the last quarter.
-Institutional investors and hedge funds own 52.48% of the company’s stock.
+Several large investors have recently bought and sold shares of RMCF.
+Redmond Asset Management LLC increased its stake in shares of Rocky Mountain Chocolate Factory by 132.4% in the 4th quarter.
+Redmond Asset Management LLC now owns 146,118 shares of the company’s stock worth $1,145,000 after acquiring an additional 83,247 shares in the last quarter.
+Geode Capital Management LLC bought a new position in shares of Rocky Mountain Chocolate Factory in the 3rd quarter worth about $100,000.
+Finally, Morgan Stanley increased its stake in shares of Rocky Mountain Chocolate Factory by 35.7% in the 1st quarter.
+Morgan Stanley now owns 11,400 shares of the company’s stock worth $60,000 after acquiring an additional 3,000 shares in the last quarter.
+52.48% of the stock is owned by hedge funds and other institutional investors.

 About Rocky Mountain Chocolate Factory (Get Rating)